bulletmark/edir/README.md

 11. `edir` adds a `-g/--git` option to use `git mv` instead of `mv` and `git rm` instead of `rm` when working in a [Git](https://git-scm.com/) repository.
-See the description in the section below about this and other git options.
+There is also a `--git-auto` option to do this automatically.
+See the description in the section below about these and other git options.

 12. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.